Banaba: Legal challenges

 Simultaneously, the Banabans pursued legal action.
 In proceedings before the High Court in London, the Council of Leaders in Rabi Island, along with several Banaban landowners, alleged that the Crown held a fiduciary relationship with the Banabans.
 They claimed that in the 1931 and 1947 transactions, the Crown had breached this relationship due to a conflict of duty and interest.
 The claim of fiduciary relationship was dismissed by the Court, because the term "trust" in the Mining Ordinance 1927 was not used in the technical sense, but rather in the sense of an unenforceable government obligation.
 The claim for the beach to be restored, from the 1948 agreement, was according to the Court, time barred.

 Sir Robert, however, who was highly reproachful of the British colonial administration, took the sides of the Banabans during the case, "Ocean Island no. 1", which claimed that the British Phosphate Commissioners did not fulfil obligations under the 1913 agreement.
 The Commissioners were found liable for damages, but the plaintiffs were required to cover legal costs, which likely exceeded the awarded damages.

 In 1977, a senior official, Mr. R.N.
 Posnett, was tasked with investigating financial and constitutional issues affecting the Banaban community's future.
-After visiting the Gilbert and Rabi Island, Posnett recommended a $A 10 million ex-gratia payment from the British, Australian, and New Zealand governments to the Banabans.
+After visiting the Gilbert and Rabi Islands, Posnett recommended a $A 10 million ex-gratia payment from the British, Australian, and New Zealand governments to the Banabans.